Generative AI in customer service: Use cases, benefits, and more

 4. Train AI models with relevant data

-Aim to train your AI tool with as much data as possible from previous customer interactions, support tickets, knowledge bases, and brand guidelines.
-The more accurate and diverse training data you can provide, the better the AI will be at providing relevant, personalized support and delivering the perceived human touch that customers still desire.
+Train your AI with diverse, high-quality data from previous customer interactions, support tickets, knowledge bases, and brand guidelines.
+The more comprehensive your training data, the better the AI performs — especially on edge cases and nuanced questions, and delivering the perceived human touch that customers still desire.

 5. Train your team on AI adoption